scvalex/ltc/docs/interim.md

 Although a traditional database system could function in such an environment, it would also have to handle the inevitable network partitions gracefully.
 This is not often the case.
+For instance,
-For instance, Redis requires nodes to perform a re-synchronization of all the data once the connection has been re-established \citep{redis-replication}.
+\href{http://redis.io/}{Redis} requires nodes to perform a re-synchronization of all the data once the connection has been re-established \citep{redis-replication}.

 \clearpage